PingAuthorize

 You can add any number of custom headers to the request.
 The header names are fixed strings, but their values can be constants or attribute values.
 To switch between constant and attribute, toggle C / A, which is next to a header value.

 To prevent invalidation of HTTP service response caches caused by changes to the cache key, you can exclude certain headers that you expect to change from service cache entries.
-For more information, see Connecting a service and Service caching.
+Learn more in Connecting a service and Service caching.

 Certificate validation